Power of Attorney: What's That About?

 Responsibilities of an Agent

-There is something called fiduciary duty which means that the agent must act in your best interest.
-The scope of his/her/their duties lies in what decisions you have authorized.
+There is something called fiduciary duty, which means that the agent must act in your best interest.
+The scope of their duties lies in what decisions you have authorized.

 Limitations